close

 Experiment.
 It's the best way to hit a goldmine.

-Experimenting on your own website costs a fraction of external promotion costs.
+Experimenting on your website costs a fraction of external promotion costs.
 And you don’t even have to look at ranking and traffic on a daily basis.
 The principle is the same as bank investment.
 Keep generating content consistently.
 Reward visitors with value every time they stop by.
 Build trust article by article.

 Get the basics right.
 Your website should be mobile-friendly, or else navigation becomes impossible.
 Today, over 80% of the world navigates the internet on mobile.
 If your website displays poorly on mobile, your market shrinks every year.
 If you were to make your existing website responsive simply, you would get a fresh start from search engine bots as well.